pragmagrid/pragma_boot/README.rst

 driver which can be configured in the file (specify a file)

+* **ve_driver/allocate** this script takes care of verifying that there are enough resoureces to satisfy the user request, if so it will also allocate public IP, private IPs, MAC addresses, and computing resources.
+If the system can create SMP nodes it can allocate less compute node with multiple cpus in each node.
+  If successful it will write a vc-out.xml file at the location specfied by **vc_out_path** input parameters.

+  * **num_compute** it specifies the number of CPU requested by the user.
+  * **vc_out_path** this should point to the path where the vc-out.xml will be saved

 * **vc_driver/pre_fix_driver** it prepares the current machine for the execution of the fix_driver script which will follow.
 Input args are: